 That is what Mrs. Perkins told us that afternoon in 1960.
 I do not know if public relations and marketing and branding were common terms back when she and President Roosevelt fought for their programs.
 But I do believe both leaders understood how the American public brands people and issues and organizations.
 I think they also understood basic concepts of brand management.

 Our Lesson – For the purpose of this post, it does not matter who is right or wrong about which aspect of which national policy.
 What does matter is to realize that public perception responds to the claims of perceived authority figures.
 Those figures may be as informed and respected as the Pope.
 Or, they may be as innocuous, ill-informed and self-serving as your quirky brother-in-law.
 In the absence of direct experience, in the absence of personal observation or proven fact, the assertion of perceived authority figures who claim to “know” are the fibers which weave into public opinion.

 Our Question: given the above, and being dependent on a supportive constituency, how do you enhance and protect your own nonprofit brand?

 Our Answer: You follow the presidential mandate given to the Secretary of Labor, the woman whose innovative programs and enduring friendship with Roosevelt changed American life forever:

-Nonprofit status does not justify passivity.
-It does demand marketing.
+Nonprofit status does not justify noble passivity.

 A Sad Note From The Trivia Vault: I can’t avoid mentioning a tragic footnote I learned years after I last saw Mrs. Perkins.
 When President Roosevelt signed the Social Security Act Perkins had reason to celebrate the greatest achievement of their enduring friendship and political collaboration.
-Some biographies mention that was also the day (August 14, 1935) Mrs. Perkins’ severely disturbed husband escaped from a mental institution!
+Some biographies mention that was also the day (August 14, 1935) Mrs. Perkins’ severely disturbed husband escaped from a local mental institution!